piastry/cifs-utils/smbinfo.rst

 *****

-Kernel support for smbinfo utilities requires the CIFS_QUERY_INFO IOCTL which was initially introduced in the XXX kernel and is only implemented for mount points using SMB2 or above (see mount.cifs(8) `vers` option).
+Kernel support for smbinfo utilities requires the CIFS_QUERY_INFO IOCTL which was initially introduced in the 4.20 kernel and is only implemented for mount points using SMB2 or above (see mount.cifs(8) `vers` option).